 Nikon uses a dizzying array of codes in their lens names to identify key features and technologies of the lens.

-Some designate mount types, impacting the compatibility of the lens with certain types of Nikon cameras.
+Some refer to mount types, impacting the compatibility of the lens with certain types of Nikon cameras.
 Others designate technologies such as lens coatings that improve the optical performance of the lens.
+Some refer to the technology and features that have gone into the lens, which affects performance and handling.
 And others signify the type of lens and its suitability for particular purposes.

 Nikon has been making camera lenses and other optical equipment for a long time, and over the years, they’ve used many codes.

 Once you know how to read them, they can be very useful.
 But they can also be confusing.
 So here’s a breakdown of many of the codes Nikon has used over the years on their camera lenses.
 There are more beyond this, but I’m focusing here on the ones you’re most likely to come across.

 I’ve grouped them by the type of information they convey.